SaladDais/tailslide/README.md

 won't currently be simplified at all due to how expressions are represented and will require term rewriting to move non-constant parts of expressions as far to the right (left) as possible.

+There are still some cases where constants may be folded but currently aren't, and some differences in how floating point operations are folded.

 ### Unused Variable / Function Pruning

 Any variable or function that is unused after constant folding may be pruned to save bytecode space.